Palena, Abruzzo

 Palena is a comune and town in the province of Chieti in the Abruzzo region of Italy.

 It is the hometown of Pietro Como and Lucia Travaglini, the parents of Italian-American baritone Perry Como (1912–2001).
 There is a plaque commemorating Perry Como as well as the home of painter Oreste Recchione, who also lived in Palena.

+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 The town lies within the border of Maiella National Park.

 History

 Origins

 Fossils have been found in the capo di Fiume, now on display in the municipal paleontological museum where it shows what the environment of the Maiella was like 7 million years ago.
-The municipal territory of Palena has already been inhabited since the time Paleolithic, as proof of this, some artifacts from this period have been found in the palena area.
+The municipal territory of Palena has already been inhabited since the time Paleolithic, as proof of this, some artifacts from this period have been found in the Palena area.
 Later, in the period italico and Roman era, some districts of Palena, are inhabited as evidenced by some tombs and buildings of the time.
 The municipal capital dates back to early Middle Ages when the town is a fief of Gualtieri, Orsini, Antonio Caldora, Matteo di Capua and D'Aquino.
 Various Benedictine monks have inhabited the area.

 Early Middle Ages and the Lombards

 The colonization of the Lombards took place in the 9th century.
 They venerated the cult of St. Michael the Archangel and St. George, as they will found a chapel at the mountain cave of the same name of Sant'Angelo.
 The territory was part of the Diocese of Sulmona-Valva, at the extreme border with the diocese of Chieti.
 The territory in the 11th century was divided into various villas, i.e. groups of pastoral houses: Castello Alberico (the current center), Pizzo Superiore e Inferiore, Castelcieco, Forca di Palena, San Cristinziano and Sant'Egidio.
 All these districts already in the 15th century no longer existed due to earthquakes.

-In 930 the monk Giovanni da San Vincenzo al Volturno wrote in the Chronicon Vulturnense of the presence of the church of Santa Maria de Palena, together with a plot of land for the work of the population.
+In 930, the monk Giovanni da San Vincenzo al Volturno wrote in the Chronicon Vulturnense of the presence of the church of Santa Maria de Palena, together with a plot of land for the work of the population.
 At the same time in Palena he settled San Falco, where he died there and was soon venerated as a patron saint of the obsessives and the accidious.